Information regarding browser or device support

 And you need to know your filing status when it comes time to file your taxes, so that you can file a tax return complete with all your allowed deductions and credits, to maximize your refund.

-What does Qualifying Surviving Spouse status mean?
+What does the qualifying surviving spouse status mean?

-Qualifying Surviving Spouse filing status requirements
+Qualifying surviving spouse filing status requirements

-Standard deduction for Qualifying Surviving Spouse filers
+Standard deduction for qualifying surviving spouse filers

 Filing status

-2024 standard deduction
+2025 standard deduction

 Single

-Married Filing Jointly/Qualifying Surviving Spouse
+Married Filing Jointly/Qualified Surviving Spouse

 Married Filing Separately